-Difference between alternator and generator is given here, which explains how they are different from each other with respect to structure, output, efficiency, etc. These alternator generator differences can help to clear any doubt regarding this topic.
+Difference between alternator and generator is given here, which explains how they are different from each other with respect to structure, output, efficiency, etc. These alternator and generator differences can help to clear any doubt regarding this topic.
 Here, the main alternator and generator differences in tabular form are given for easy understanding.

 Before starting with the differences, it is important to know what a generator is and how does it work.
 In simple words, generators and alternators are both mechanical devices that convert mechanical energy to electrical energy.
 To learn more about them, visit the following articles.

 Difference between Alternator and Generator